Juanpagab99/AirBnB_clone/README.md

 <h2>Description 📑</h2> <br>

 In this project, as the first step of the AirBnB clone, a console was made that will allow you to control, manage or administer your AirBnB objects.
 This is a segment that contains a fundamental concepts of higher level programming.
+The goal of the project is make a simple copy of the AirBnB website.

 <h2>Command interpreter 📑</h2> <br>